AC321-beep/DonghuaFan/README.md

 **Acknowledgements**

-Special thanks to phisher98 for providing valuable reference repositories and examples that helped guide the development and structure of this extension.
+Special thanks to phisher98 for the reference repositories and examples that helped guide the development of this extension.

+Thanks also to the CloudStream community and the builders of TestPlugin for their documentation, examples, and open-source contributions, which were instrumental in understanding the plugin architecture and developing this project.

 **📜 License**